Ajanta Pharma: History

-In the early 2000s, Ajanta was noted as a major source of foreign currency, alongside Reddy Labs, arising from sales in Southeast Asia.
-In particular, in 2003, a joint-venture between Ajanta and the Ministry of Health in Turkmenistan accounted for fully half of the pharmaceutical needs of the country.
-The company had made several other joint-ventures with regional governments, such as Uzbekistan, Kazakhstan, Kyrygyzstan and Tajikistan, which it severed in the 2010s due to their being unprofitable.
+In the early 2000s, Ajanta Pharma was identified as a significant contributor to foreign exchange earnings, alongside Reddy Labs, primarily through sales in Southeast Asia.
+In 2003, a joint venture between Ajanta Pharma and the Ministry of Health in Turkmenistan supplied approximately half of the country’s pharmaceutical requirements.
+The company also entered into joint ventures with regional governments in countries including Uzbekistan, Kazakhstan, Kyrygyzstan, and Tajikistan.
+These ventures were discontinued in the 2010s due to lack of profitability.

-The company experienced an enormous loss in 2005 in terms of diminution of the value of investments, amounting to four times the year's profits.
-That same year, the company was noted as having the highest sales in India for any Indian pharmaceutical company, with sales of ₹13.56 billion.
+The company reported a significant loss in 2005 due to a decline in the value of its investments, which was reported to be four times its annual profit for that year.
+In the same year, Ajanta Pharma recorded sales of ₹13.56 billion, which was reported as the highest among Indian pharmaceutical companies at the time.

-In 2015, the company was highlighted as having had exceptional stock appreciation over the preceding four years, and the listing of the stock on the BSE 500 was noted.
-By 2019, the stock was listed on the S&P BSE 200 index.
+In 2015, the company’s stock performance over the preceding four years was noted for significant appreciation, and its inclusion in the BSE 500 index was reported.
+By 2019, the company was listed on the S&P BSE 200 index.